UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 <codeblock id="06_04">

-- Are putting `weight_lb` inside the function now?
+- Are you putting `weight_lb` inside the function now?
 - Are you returning `weight_lb`?

 </codeblock>